velasight/Housing-Navigator-Agent/README.md

     * **Solution:** The only path forward was to **contact Google Cloud Support**.
 After purchasing a plan and adding the necessary support roles, the issue was explained to the support team, who were able to resolve the backend permissions state.

 ---
-*(You can optionally upload the Azure Addendum as a separate file, like `AZURE_GUIDE.md`, in your repository and link to it from here if you wish.)*